fent/nickserv/README.md

 Tests
 -----
+This module is hard to test because there are various NickServ software that every IRC server uses.
+Each one of them has slightly different responses to the functions they provide, and some provide more/less functionality.
+Running the tests helps to know if this module will work with a server.
+If it doesn't, it helps make it work.

 To run tests, install with the `--dev` flag to install testing modules.
 Then go into the nickserv directory and run vows

     vows test/test.js --spec --server='irc.freenode.net'

 During testing, log files will be created under `/test/logs`.
-Different IRC servers might use slightly different versions of NickServ with slightly different configurations.
 Logs are useful to figure out exactly what is being sent to and received from NickServ.